mcgrew/dwrandomizer/README.md

 REPEL will now be learned at level 8 instead of 15.

-### Outside
-OUTSIDE doesn't always send you to where you'd expect it to, though it is predictable.
-It's not a bug, it's a feature.
-Kappa

 ## Usage:

 Remember that if you are running this using Python instead of the exe, Python